pavel-yarmaliuk/pavel-yarmaliuk/ReadMe.md

 # 💫 About Me:
 Hello, I'm Pavel.
-I'm Data Engineer with 2 years of commercial experience in cloud data engineering.<br>Also i'm solving problems on leetcode and codeforces.
+I'm Data Engineer with 3years of commercial experience in cloud data engineering.<br>Also i'm solving problems on leetcode and codeforces.

 ## 🌐 Socials: